Bald Knob, Arkansas: Geography

 According to the United States Census Bureau, the city has a total area of 4.6 sqmi, of which 4.5 sqmi is land and 0.1 sqmi is water.

 Transportation

-Highways

-Bald Knob is served by US Route 167 and US Route 64, as well as Arkansas Highway 367 and Arkansas Highway 258, with Arkansas Highways 13, 157 and 385 running just west of town.

 Airports

 Bald Knob Municipal Airport (FAA Identifier: M74), owned by the City of Bald Knob, features a 2,228’ x 50’ paved runway, as well as a 1,850’ by 100’ turf runway.
 Commercial air transport is available at the Bill and Hillary Clinton National Airport in Little Rock, about 62 miles southwest.

 Railroads

-Bald Knob is at a unique junction of the Union Pacific Railroad, with the town’s old Depot being the exact division of the Memphis and Chicago lines from Little Rock.
+Bald Knob is at a junction of the Union Pacific Railroad, with the town’s old Depot being the exact division of the Memphis and Chicago lines from Little Rock.
 Over 60 trains per day pass this point.
-Union Pacific honors Bald Knob as a “Train Town USA,” one of 131 communities out of 7,300 communities the railroad serves, because of the town's unique, long-standing relationship with the line.
+Union Pacific said Bald Knob as a "Train Town USA," one of 131 communities out of 7,300 communities the railroad serves, because of the town's long-standing relationship with the line.